edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

 <A HREF="/cgi-bin/imagemap/~ziklies/deurtje1.map"><img src="deurtje1.gif" Border=0 ISMAP></A>
 ```

 This is a *server-side* image map, where the URL points to a file (deurtje1.map).
 However, this file is not available anymore, which results in a [Page Not Found](https://en.wikipedia.org/wiki/HTTP_404) error.

-Fortunately, I was able to find this file (along with the other image maps that the site uses) in the ZIP archive provided by Zikkenheimer.
+Fortunately, I was able to find this file in the ZIP archive provided by Zikkenheimer.
 Here's what it looks like:

 ```
 default http://www.xs4all.nl/~ziklies/start.html